jasonhemann/20FA-2800/_lec/lec29.md

   6. Type checker?
   7. Combinatory logic basis.
   8. Lam-calc to deBruijn indices?
+  9. DeBruijn `add1`, or that a closed `lambda` calc expr generates a closed DeBruijn index term.
+  10.

 ##  For comparison and reference see [Shankar's Godel incompleteness theorem formalized](https://www.cambridge.org/core_title/gb/112885).

 # Implementing our own Kanren